spektraldevelopment/spektraltools/README.md

 ------

 #### Description
-Returns an object container the position of the element
+Returns an object containing the position of the element

 #### Arguments
 element: `HTMLElement` - The element you want to get the position of